 Gallstones are solid particles that develop in the gallbladder.
-Stones form from crystallization of bile, a fluid made by the liver and secreted into the bowel through the bile ducts to help digest fats.
+Stones are formed from the crystallization of bile, a fluid made by the liver and secreted into the bowel through the bile ducts to help digest fats.

 Imaging is used to provide your doctor with valuable information about gallstones, such as location, size and effect on organ function.
 Some types of imaging that your doctor may order include:

-- Abdominal ultrasound (www.radiologyinfo.org/en/info.cfm?pg=abdominus): Ultrasound produces pictures of the gallbladder and bile ducts and look for signs of inflammation or indications that there is blockage of bile flow.
+- Abdominal ultrasound: Ultrasound produces pictures of the gallbladder and bile ducts.
+It shows signs of inflammation or indications that there is blockage of bile flow.
 Ultrasound is the most common test performed to evaluate gallbladder abnormalities.

 For information about ultrasound procedures performed on children,

-- Abdominal CT (www.radiologyinfo.org/en/info.cfm?pg=abdominct): CT rapidly produces detailed pictures of the gallbladder and bile ducts to look for signs of inflammation or indications that there is blockage of bile flow.
-See the Safety page (www.radiologyinfo.org/en/safety/) for more information about CT.
+- Abdominal CT: CT rapidly produces detailed pictures of the gallbladder and bile ducts to look for signs of inflammation or indications that there is blockage of bile flow.
+See the Safety page for more information about CT.

-- Magnetic resonance cholangiopancreatography (MRCP) (www.radiologyinfo.org/en/info.cfm?pg=mrcp): MRCP is an MRI exam that produces detailed images of the liver, gallbladder, bile ducts, pancreas and pancreatic duct.
+- Magnetic resonance cholangiopancreatography (MRCP): MRCP is an MRI exam that produces detailed images of the liver, gallbladder, bile ducts, pancreas and pancreatic duct.
 It identifies gallstones and can show gallbladder or bile duct inflammation or blockage.
-See the Safety page (www.radiologyinfo.org/en/safety/) for more information about magnetic resonance imaging.
+See the Magnetic Resonance Imaging (MRI) Safety page for more information.

 How are gallstones treated?

-- Endoscopic retrograde cholangiopancreatography (ERCP) (www.radiologyinfo.org/en/info.cfm?pg=biliary) : ERCP is used to examine the bile ducts using an endoscope, a flexible tube that is passed from the mouth through the stomach and into the duodenum.
+- Endoscopic retrograde cholangiopancreatography (ERCP): ERCP is used to examine the bile ducts using an endoscope, a flexible tube that is passed from the mouth through the stomach and into the duodenum.
 Iodinated contrast material is injected into the bile ducts to locate gallstones that may be causing blockage.
 Some stones may be successfully removed during ERCP.